Peer-reviewed Publications

 • Fiscal Origin of Selective Legal Enforcement in Authoritarian Regimes (with Shengqiao Lin )

-• Legitimizing Repression: How the Chinese Communist Party Co-opts Lawyers to Sustain Authoritarian Rule
+• Legitimizing Repression: How the Chinese Communist Party Co-opts Lawyers to Consolidate Authoritarian Rule

 Non Peer-reviewed Publications